panoramichq/docs.pano.dev/getting-started/setting-up-your-company/teams.md

 ![](../../.gitbook/assets/screen-shot-2020-09-18-at-2.04.22-pm.png)

-_Note: If you don’t yet know which teams you want to create, you can always create a default “General” team name and go back to this place and edit them anytime in your Company Settings._
+_Note: Teams can be edited anytime in Company Settings.
+If you don’t yet know which teams you want to create, you can initially create a default “General” team and edit later._